Mohammad Reza Aref: 2013 presidential election

-Aref also said he is a reformist and reform means safeguarding the ideals of the Islamic Revolution, accountability and encouraging popular participation.
-He also called for investigation of alleged fraud in the 2009 election and trial of effects in Death of Neda Agha Soltan and other deaths in the protests.
+Aref also said he is a reformist, and reform means safeguarding the ideals of the Islamic Revolution, accountability, and encouraging popular participation.
+He also called for investigation of alleged fraud in the 2009 election, and trial of effects in Death of Neda Agha Soltan and other deaths in the 2009–2010 Iranian election protests.

-Aref announced his decision to drop out of the election in a statement issued late on 11 June, in which he said the decision was made after he received suggestions from former President Mohammad Khatami, who advised to stand aside.
+Aref announced his decision to drop out of the election in a statement issued late on 11 June 2013, in which he said the decision was made after he received suggestions from former President Mohammad Khatami, who advised him to stand aside.
 He also called on the Iranian people to vote en masse in the upcoming presidential election to create a political epic and maintain the dignity of the Islamic Republic of Iran.